Metabolic & Weight Loss (GLP-1 and Related)

 Is MariTide a peptide?

 It is an antibody-peptide conjugate — an anti-GIPR monoclonal antibody covalently linked to two GLP-1 analog peptide arms.
 The peptide GLP-1 component is functionally part of the GLP-1 class; the antibody GIPR antagonist component is a distinct biologic modality.
+See Are GLP-1 medications peptides? for how MariTide sits in the broader class and the MariTide explainer for the full story.

 How does monthly dosing work?